watchmesink/Fabric/README.md

-# YouTube Transcript Summarizer
+# YouTube Transcript Summarizer and Chat

-This Python script extracts transcripts from YouTube videos and generates concise summaries using OpenAI's GPT model.
-It's designed to work with multiple languages and save summaries as markdown files.
+This Python application extracts transcripts from YouTube videos, generates concise summaries, and allows users to chat with the video content using OpenAI's GPT model.
+It supports multiple languages and saves summaries and chat sessions as markdown files.

 ## Features

 - Extract transcripts from YouTube videos
 - Support for multiple languages
 - Generate summaries using OpenAI's GPT model
+- Chat with video content using AI
-- Save summaries as markdown files
+- Save summaries and Q&A sessions as markdown files
 - Retrieve video titles and channel names

 ## Requirements